Skip to content

 ACPI#

 Without ACPI support, it will be necessary to enter the guest operating system to carry out a clean shutdown of the VM; this is not optimal, particularly with a larger quantity of machines.
 ACPI should be enabled and configured within the guest operating system to allow for gracefully powering down a VM from the VergeOS management interface (or via API).
-It is recommended to test shutting down and rebooting a virtual machine prior to moving it to production, including a power off from the VergeOS dashboard while the machine is at a login prompt/locked screen.
+Before putting a VM into production, it is recommended to test Restart and Power Off operations from the VergeOS dashboard, while the VM is at a login prompt/locked screen within the guest OS, to verify ACPI is configured correctly.

 Clock synchronization#